hl7au/au-fhir-base/pages/_includes/au-patient-intro.md

 organisations for any other purpose unless specifically authorised by law.
 For example, data linkage should not be carried out unless specifically authorised by law.

+Medicare number may also include an expiry date associated with the number.

 * __DVA (Department of Veterans' Affairs) Number__ ([METeOR Description](http://meteor.aihw.gov.au/content/index.phtml/itemId/339127))

 The data should not be used by private sector organisations for any purpose unless specifically authorised by law.
 For example, private sector organisations should not use the DVA file number for data linking unless specifically authorised by relevant privacy legislation.

+DVA number may also include details of the specific card colour associated with the number.

 ## Extensions
 Definitions here describe extensions to the Patient resource.

 * __Indigenous Status__  ([METeOR Description](http://meteor.aihw.gov.au/content/index.phtml/itemId/602543))

 This extension is added to hold the administrative indigenous status of an individual.
-The Commonwealth defintions of indigenous status is "An Aboriginal or Torres Strait Islander is a person of Aboriginal or Torres Strait Islander descent who identifies as an Aboriginal or Torres Strait Islander and is accepted as such by the community in which he or she lives"
+The Commonwealth defintion of indigenous status is "An Aboriginal or Torres Strait Islander is a person of Aboriginal or Torres Strait Islander descent who identifies as an Aboriginal or Torres Strait Islander and is accepted as such by the community in which he or she lives"

+Indigenous status is defined as a coded concept associated with the patient.